by Mike Ratliff

 Holiness that is actively growing in depth and breadth in the heart of a Christian will express itself through their life in Christlikeness that Paul defined as the fruit of the Spirit.

 25 If we live by the Spirit, let us also walk by the Spirit.
-26 Let us not become conceited, provoking one another, envying one another.
-(Galatians 5:22-26 ESV)
+26 Let us not become boastful, challenging one another, envying one another.
+Galatians 5:22-26 (NASB)